 Budget – The Jensen

 Located on leafy Macleay Street, the Jensen is a great choice if you are happy with a shared bathroom situation.
 Personally, I am past this, but the hotel is lovely in every other way.
-The individual bathrooms and just a few steps from your room, so it’s not a big deal for most people.
+The individual bathrooms are just a few steps from your room, so it’s not a big deal for most people.

 Read reviews and see if the Jensen is for you